epfl-ada/ada-2023-project-onsecalme123/README.md

 ### Step 2: General Statistics about the Dataset

 The aim of this section is to explore the size of the dataset and get a sense of its scope.
 For this we started with an overview of the datasets number of movies and time-span coverage.
-We then evaluated the datasets' NaN's and outliers (invalid values).
-Finally, specifically for the countries and the genres of a movie, we regrouped the existing labels into broader categories (for the countries this translates into ```world regions```).
+We then evaluated the datasets' NaN's and invalid values.
+Finally, specifically for the countries and the genres of a movie, we regrouped the existing labels into broader categories (```world regions```, ```new_genres```).

 ### Step 3: Associating movies to historical events and movements using dictionaries